Israel carries out rare strike on Beirut that it says killed Hezbollah commander

-BEIRUT — (AP) — Israel on Tuesday carried out a rare strike on Beirut, which it said killed the Hezbollah commander who was allegedly behind a weekend rocket attack that killed 12 young people in the Israeli-controlled Golan Heights.
-At least three other people were killed.
+BEIRUT — (AP) — Israel on Tuesday carried out a rare strike on Beirut, which it said killed a top Hezbollah commander who was allegedly behind a weekend rocket attack that killed 12 young people in the Israeli-controlled Golan Heights.
+The strike in the Lebanese capital killed at least one woman and two children and wounded dozens of people.

 Hezbollah did not immediately confirm the commander’s death.
-The Israeli strike killed a woman and two children and wounded dozens of other people in escalating hostilities with the Lebanese militant group.
+The strike came amid escalating hostilities with the Lebanese militant group.
+An Israeli official said the target was Fouad Shukur, a top Hezbollah military commander whom the U.S. blames for planning and launching the deadly 1983 Marine bombing in the Lebanese capital.

 An Israeli official said the target was Fouad Shukur, a top Hezbollah military commander whom the U.S. blames for planning and launching the deadly 1983 Marine bombing in the Lebanese capital.
 The official spoke on condition of anonymity because he was not authorized to discuss the details of the strike with the media.
 Shukur is also suspected in other strikes that killed Israeli civilians.